ygumattos/design-patterns/readme.md

-# Repository to study about Design Patterns
+# Repository for studying about Design Patterns

 ## Behaviroal
 - [x] Strategy